erwinbonsma/MusicGenerator/README.md

 ### Notes

 A note is defined by a `NoteSpec` struct and consists of a frequency, volume, wave form and optional effect.
-The frequency specified via the `note` field of type `Note`.
+The frequency is specified via the `note` field of type `Note`.
 This is an enum specifies a note on the chromatic scale and an octave.

-A volume is specified via the integer `vol` field.
+The volume is specified via the integer `vol` field.
 This should be a value in the range from 0 to 8.
 A zero volume represents silence.
 Eight is the maximum volume of a note.
 The volume scale is linear.

 The wave form of the note is specified via the `wav` enum field of type `WaveForm`.
 The following